 The worst has happened: you’ve had a bad experience on your flight.
-Your flight was canceled or delayed, your luggage was lost, a crew member was rude, you had a bad encounter with a fellow passenger or there was an issue with booking your ticket.
+Your flight was canceled or delayed, your luggage was lost, a crew member was rude, you had a bad encounter with a fellow passenger, or there was an issue with booking your ticket.

 No matter what the issue, all airlines have a contract of carriage and contact information for those wishing to complain.
 But sometimes it can be hard to get your issue resolved.
 Below are five companies that are here to help.

 In April 2011, the U.S. Department of Transportation created rules designed to protect and compensate travelers for issues including requiring airlines to reimburse passengers for bag fees if their bags are lost, provide consumers involuntarily bumped from flights more compensation, requiring airlines to disclose hidden fees and expanded prohibitions on U.S. airlines operating domestic flights from allowing an aircraft to remain on the tarmac for more than three hours.

 This UK-based company offers free information to travelers to help them with their airline-related issues.
 It offers guides in simple language that outline your consumer rights in every type of issue.
 Travelers can use a range of flexible email templates that are easily adaptable to specific needs.

-And even those who know may not want to go through an airline’s long process to get the money they deserve.
-ClaimAir can help but submitting a claim to airlines for a flat fee of $25 or a success fee of 25 percent of the total compensation.
+And even those who know may not want to go through an airline’s long process to get the money they deserve, ClaimAir can help by submitting a claim to airlines for a flat fee of $25 or a success fee of 25 percent of the total compensation.

 Blue Ribbon Bags

 Once luggage has been lost, travelers must file a claim with the airlines, then Blue Ribbon.
-After receiving a file reference number, call Blue Ribbon or file online at www.blueribbonbags.com and they take it from there.
+After receiving a file reference number, call Blue Ribbon or file online, and they take it from there.
 If your bag is still lost after four days, the company sends a check via FedEx.
 And if the airline finds the bag on the fifth day, the traveler can still keep the money.

 This global company helps air passengers to get compensation for airline issues.
-It uses data entered by travelers to see if they're entitled to compensation and if so, how much they can expect.
+It uses data entered by travelers to see if they're entitled to compensation and, if so, how much they can expect.
 It automatically generates a claim letter with all the required details.